Mamata files nomination from Nandigram, exudes confidence of winning the seat | Politics

 ''My feeling is very clear - no one can divide this place along religious lines.
 During the Nandigram movement all the communities had participated in it.
 Those who are lecturing now about its legacy were nowhere when violence was unleashed here.
 I was fighting alone,'' she said.

-The fiesty TMC chief will contest from Nandigram for the first time after relinquishing her Bhowanipore constituency in Kolkata.
+The feisty TMC chief will contest from Nandigram for the first time after relinquishing her Bhowanipore constituency in Kolkata.

 She has rented a house in Nandigram and will campaign from there.